RafalMCichon/rafalmcichon.github.io/README.md

 **Website**: [InventiveSoftwareLLC.com](http://www.marble.com/)
 - Coordinated between 3D artists and programmers to create the WebGL compositing library.
 - Showcased cutting-edge technology at The Garage at SIGGRAPH 2018, a dedicated space for start-ups and emerging companies to demonstrate innovative solutions.
-- Established long-term vision and strategy for company products.
 - Managed the entire product life cycle from concept to design and support.
 - Led web application development projects.
 - Provided technical leadership and collaborated with managers and developers.